 Jennifer Glasgow, Vancouver

-Jennifer returns to the COTBC Board this year.
-She previously served as a board member from 2004-2010 and recently completed 12 years on the Quality Assurance Committee (QAC).
-With this experience and her professional and personal growth in the past six years she feels well prepared and is looking forward to the challenges ahead.
+Jennifer previously served as a board member from 2004-2010 and also completed 12 years on the Quality Assurance Committee (QAC).

 Jennifer graduated with a BScOT from UBC in 2001 and completed a Royal Roads Master of Arts in Leadership and Training (Health Specialization) in 2007.
-She has worked for Vancouver Coastal Health Community Mental Health and Addictions since 2003, specifically for the past nine years as the Clinical Supervisor at the South Mental Health and Substance Use Services.
-Jennifer recently moved into a management position in the team and am looking forward to continuing to help shape client-centred, recovery-driven care and supporting staff through the constant change in health care.
-She enjoys how the public protection focus of the College has influenced her clinical and leadership positions and hopes to bring a strong registrant voice to the Board.
+She has worked for Vancouver Coastal Health Community Adult Mental Health and Substance Use Services since 2003, including as an operations manager since 2016.
+Jennifer is passionate about shaping client and family-centred care that is recovery-oriented and supporting staff through the constant change in health care.
+She enjoys how the public protection focus of the College has influenced her clinical and leadership positions and hopes to bring a strong and helpful voice to the Board.

-Jennifer began her three-year term on February 1, 2017 and has joined the Governance Panel.
+Jennifer began her second, three-year term on February 1, 2019 and is currently the vice-chair of the Board.

 Joy Parsons, Surrey